 Starting a company is always a good idea, anyone can decide to start their new business.
 Actually before deciding, it is always better to go for research to understand the process and procedure to start a company.
 Planning, Preparing, Registering, Launching and establishing the business is the right way of starting the business.
 Most important step in starting a company is registering the Company.

 There are many advantages in registering your company, here in this article we look at the advantages of registering a Company.
-Registering a Company is mandatory in India to run a business in the Indian market.
+Company registration is mandatory in India to run a business in the Indian market.
 Knowing the advantages of company registration is very important and it will be useful for all new business entities to start a business in a right way.